Pay offer for resident doctors working in England

 2002 contract

-• Under the offer, all Junior Doctors on the 2002 contracts and Locally Employed Doctors mirroring those contracts would receive an initial uplift of 3.71% to the current 2023-24 pay scales, applied with the usual methodology used to calculate uplifts in the pay circulars.
+• Under the offer, all Resident Doctors on the 2002 contracts and Locally Employed Doctors mirroring those contracts would receive an initial uplift of 3.71% to the current 2023-24 pay scales, applied with the usual methodology used to calculate uplifts in the pay circulars.

 • Subsequently applying the 2024-25 DDRB recommendation of 6% + £1,000 means that the 2002 contracts receive an average uplift of ~9.9% + £1,000 compared to the current 2023-24 pay scales, again applied with the usual methodology used to calculate the uplifts in the pay circulars.